melgor/Apollo/Predict_caffe/README.md

  3. Create mean_file.npy, should be place in same folder like main.
 Do it by: python bin_to_np.py dim_image_mean path_to_mean_caffe name_output

+The main.py is used for prediction and it has following arguments:
+  - images       : path to file with pathes to images ex. produced by augmented script
+  - proto_path   : path to deploy file for Caffe model
+  - bin_path     : path to caffe model
+  - mapper       : file for creating mapping between our labels and Kaggle (Optional)
+  - extract_prob : use model for extracting probabilities from images for each sample.
+Save it as csv file

 For running caffe model for prediction or creating submission:
  1. Run prediction using main.
 There are two ways of use it: test accuracy/loss or extract    probalibities for Kaggle (Filter Vizualization need more changes).
 For testing file you need ti run:
   ./main.py --images path_to_file  --proto_path path_to_deploy --bin_path path_to_binary_model